Security Scanners That Catch Vulnerabilities Before Production

 4. Dependabot

-Integrated dependency scanning tool from GitHub that automatically creates pull requests for outdated or vulnerable dependencies.
-Dependabot is free for all GitHub repositories and works out-of-the-box without configuration.
+Integrated dependency scanning tool from GitHub that automatically creates pull requests for outdated or vulnerable dependencies in your projects.
+Dependabot is free for all GitHub repositories and works out-of-the-box without any configuration.
+It monitors the GitHub Advisory Database and creates a PR with the safe version within hours of a vulnerability being published, keeping your dependencies continuously up to date.

 Pros